rubenbe/opensoho/doc/hass.md

 ```

 ## Updating the access token
-In case a token is about to exprie, you can request a new one via an API call:
+In case a token is about to expire, you can request a new one via an API call:

 ```
 curl -X POST -H "Authorization: OLDTOKEN" http://192.168.1.1:8090/api/collections/api_users/auth-refresh